NathanFarmer/CSC575/README.md

-# CSC575
-CSC 575 Final Project
+# CSC575 Final Project
+J. Nathan Farmer
+Rohit Kothari
+Sachinder Katoch

 The full dataset was too large to upload here.
 It can be downloaded using download_documents.py.